 ASHTON CARTER: The secretary is saying we need to deliver the war-fighting capability required within the resources the country can afford to provide, and that's going to require us to change the way we do business here.

 GJELTEN: Secretary Gates has already killed the F-22 fighter jet program, and Ashton Carter says the Pentagon is now taking aim at all the programs that, each year, get more costly.

 CARTER: That has to stop and be reversed.
 And programs that can't be managed to be affordable in the new climate will be eliminated.

 GJELTEN: It shouldn't be too hard.
 Defense spending has doubled over the last 10 years, and Ashton Carter says contractors have grown undisciplined.

 CARTER: We failed to provide incentives to our managers and industry managers to make them drive down the price that we pay for things, because we had the money to pay the price.
 Now we need to reverse those incentives.
 We're not going to have that amount of money.
 And we need to replicate in the defense sector the productivity growth that you see everywhere in the commercial economy.

 GJELTEN: Last week, Carter drove home that message in a meeting with defense industry executives.
 Will it be enough?
 Gordon Adams managed the defense account at the Office of Management and Budget under President Clinton.
 He thinks Secretary Gates and other Pentagon officials underestimate the budget troubles they face, and he's not impressed by this new Pentagon productivity push.

-Mr. GORDON ADAMS (Former Manager, Defense Account, Office of Management and Budget): It's being portrayed as this mammoth exercise, with briefings all over town and the industry worried.
+GORDON ADAMS: It's being portrayed as this mammoth exercise, with briefings all over town and the industry worried.
 And it's just not that big a deal.
 It's a very small deal when you're talking about a $700 billion baseline.
 The real crisis the secretary has is the one that he's not planning for, and that's serious decline in the defense budget.